-Gregory Jaczko’s resignation as chairman of the U.S. Nuclear Regulatory Commission gives the agency a fresh chance to tackle two crucial issues: nuclear-plant safety and waste disposal.
+Gregory Jaczko’s as chairman of the U.S. Nuclear Regulatory Commission gives the agency a fresh chance to tackle two crucial issues: nuclear-plant safety and waste disposal.

-The U.S. nuclear-power industry is in turmoil, competing as it does with rock-bottom natural-gas prices.
+The U.S. nuclear-power industry is in turmoil, competing as it does with natural-gas prices.
 Even as most power companies wait to make new investments in nuclear, 104 existing reactors need close attention right away.